minoobeyzavi/Transpara/Weather/forecast.io-Interface.md

  ### Historical Data

 In Visual KPI Server Manager, make sure to use the Historical Data row for this query and not Historical Value.
-Data is retrieved for the Timestamp specified in {2} parameter in Unix or string format (see example parameters below), regardless of what is specified as Start and End Time in Test.
+This returns data for the Timestamp specified in {2} parameter in Unix or string format (see example parameters below), regardless of what is specified as Start and End Time in Test.

  ```
  Request URI: {0},{1},{2}?exclude=currently,hourly,flags